avocadopelvis/avocadopelvis/README.md

-Hi, I’m elvis. 👋 <br/>
+- Hi, I’m elvis. 👋
-I’m a third year Information Technology undergraduate with a deep interest in Data Science. <br/>
+- I’m a third year Information Technology undergraduate with an interest in Data Science.
-I’m currently learning Natural Language Processing & Deep Learning to further my skills in this field. <br/>
+- I’m currently learning Natural Language Processing & Deep Learning to further my skills in this field.
-Other than Data Science, I have some experience in Web Development working with tools such as HTML, CSS, JavaScript & Flask.
+- Other than Data Science, I have some experience in Web Development working with tools such as HTML, CSS, JavaScript & Flask.
+- How to reach me: avotheyo23@gmail.com